-Follow these steps to successfully deploy and run your Node.js application on cPanel shared hosting.
+Follow these steps to successfully deploy and run your Node.js application on Shared Hosting Panel.

-Part 1: Create the Node.js Application in cPanel
+Part 1: Create the Node.js Application in Direct Admin or cPanel

 - Make sure Jailed SSH access is enabled on your account (contact support if needed).